mingdom/omninmo/docs/devplan/2025-04-06-price-data-model-refactoring.md

 ## Implementation Status

 ### Current Approach
 The implementation is following **Option 1: Minimal Changes** from the proposed solutions, which adds the price attribute to the existing classes.
-The more comprehensive Option 2 approach with price update mechanism will be implemented in future phases.
+The more comprehensive Option 2 approach with price update mechanism has been implemented in Phase 2 and Phase 3.

 ### Completed (PR #3)
 - [x] Add `price` attribute to `StockPosition` class with default value of 0.0